navdeepsingh/navdeepsingh.github.io/_posts/2016-06-29-laravel-eloquent-belongstomany-relationship.md

 }
 {% endhighlight %}

-'participant_answers' is pivot table.
+participant_answers is pivot table.
 Btw what is Pivot table? you may doubted.
 Pivot table is table that only come into existence to serve a many-to-many relationship.
 Say here to get all participant answers we need a table which carry both participant_id, question_id and of course answer.

 Insert data into pivot table like below:
 {% highlight %}